What If the Other Party Lies About a Car Accident?

 This includes talking to eyewitnesses to collect their accounts of what actually happened, and, the longer you wait to work with an attorney, the less likely it may be that those eyewitnesses can be found, that they will be willing to help, and that their memories of the accident will be accurate.

 In addition, your lawyer may want to inspect the accident scene itself as well as the vehicles and other physical evidence.
-If there is delay in reaching out to an attorney, it may be difficult for the attorney to access that evidence (e.g. the scene may have been completely scrubbed), and the other side may argue that the evidence is no longer compelling.
+If there is a delay in reaching out to an attorney, it may be difficult for the attorney to access that evidence (e.g. the scene may have been completely scrubbed), and the other side may argue that the evidence is no longer compelling.

 You Can Recover Even If You Played a Part in Causing the Accident

-The driver first car in that situation would still have a valid claim for injuries against the second driver.
+The driver of the first car in that situation would still have a valid claim for injuries against the second driver.
 Under the legal concept of contributory negligence, a party can recover for their injuries minus the proportionate amount of the total damages attributed to their own negligence.
 In that situation, if the first driver sustained $100,000 in damages, and a jury found he was 10% at fault for failing to signal, then the recovery would be for $90,000.

 Experienced Personal Injury Attorneys in the Inland Empire

-At McCune Wright Arevalo, LLP our personal injury team – led by by partner Cory Weck, a Marine Corps officer with over 20 years of service to his country and 15 years of experience litigating personal injury cases – has repeatedly won verdicts and settlements on behalf of clients across the Inland Empire in the millions of dollars.
+At McCune Wright Arevalo, LLP our personal injury team – led by partner Cory Weck, a Marine Corps officer with over 20 years of service to his country and 15 years of experience litigating personal injury cases – has repeatedly won verdicts and settlements on behalf of clients across the Inland Empire in the millions of dollars.
 Our attorneys understand that the fear, anxiety, and pain that you and your family are going through following a personal injury, and we are dedicated to doing everything we can to help our clients get the help they need.
 Contact us today to schedule a consultation with one of our experienced personal injury attorneys.